 Then take the excess, and invest it in shares of dividend stocks.

-Second, once you start earning dividends.
-Implement what is known as dividend reinvestment.
+Second, once you earn a reliable stream of dividends, implement what is known as dividend reinvestment.

 To do so, you have two options.